-- 1 Front Door: Press eject button to open and insert disc. - 2 Caddy Slot: Insert caddy after opening door. - 3 Emergency Eject Hole: Insert paper clip, or other thin, rigid object to eject caddy if automatic eject button 4 does not work.
-Turn off power before using this feature. - 3 Stop/ Eject Button: Push to eject.
-During Audio CD play mode, however, push once to stop audio play and twice to eject. - 5 Audio CD Play Button: Push to put drive in Audio CD play mode.
+- 1 Front Door: Attached to tray drawer. - 2 Tray Drawer: Insert disc after opening tray drawer.
+Press eject button to close. - 3 Emergency Eject Hole: Insert paper clip, or other thin, rigid object to eject tray if automatic eject button 4 does not work.
+Turn off power before using this feature. - Stop/Eject Button: Push to eject.
+During Audio CD play mode, push once to stop audio play and twice to eject. - S Audio CD Play Button: Push to put drive in Audio CD play mode.
 Push button once during CD play mode to skip.
-Push and hold down play button more than one second to fast forward. - 6 ON/BUSY Indicator: Yellow when power is turned on.
+Push and hold down play button more than one second to fast forward. - © ON/BUSY Indicator: Yellow when power is turned ON.
 Flashing when disc is inserted and being accessed.
-Off when disc is inserted and not being accessed.
+OFF when disc is inserted and not being accessed.

-- DISC Indicator: Green when power ison and disc is inserted.
-Off if no disc is inserted. - 3 Volume Control: Controls volume of headphone jack.
-This control has no effect on the rear-panel audio outputs. - 9 Headphone Jack: Stereo mini-jack for headphones and powered speakers.
+- Ø DISC Indicator: Green when power is on and disc is inserted.
+OFF if no disc is inserted. - Solume Control: Controls volume of headphone jack.
+This control has no effect on the rear panel audio outputs. - 3 Headphone Jack: Stereo mini-jack for headphones and powered speakers.